-- (d) Prohibited Signs: In addition to signage prohibited in Article X of the City of Graham Development Ordinances, the following signs shall be prohibited in the Overlay District: - (1) Animated sign, nor moving or flashing signs, including changeable copy signs, except for ones that display exclusively time, date, and/or temperature. - (2) Portable signs, unless exempt by Section 10.393 Exemptions. - (3) Projecting or suspended signs from building or structure. - (4) Inflatable signs or tethered balloons. - (5) Backlit monument signage is not permitted except in knockout backlit signs. - (6) Beacons. - (7) Roof signs. - (8) Flags used as promotional devices of any type, including but not limited to the promotion of goods, services, business establishments, events, etc. - (9) Posters. - (10)Outdoor advertising signs shall be permitted only on properties in the Overlay District adjacent to Interstate 85-40.
+- (d) Prohibited Signs: In addition to signage prohibited in Article X of the City of Graham Development Ordinances, the following signs shall be prohibited in the Overlay District: - (1) Animated sign, nor moving or flashing signs, including changeable copy signs, except for ones that display exclusively time, date, and/or temperature. - (2) Portable signs, unless exempt by Section 10.393 Exemptions. - (3) Projecting or suspended signs from building or structure. - (4) Inflatable signs or tethered balloons. - (5) Backlit monument signage is not permitted except in knockout backlit signs. - (6) Beacons. - (7) Roof signs. - (8) Flags used as promotional devices of any type, including but not limited to the promotion of goods, services, business establishments, events, etc., except that feather banners, private flags, and feather flags may be displayed subject to the requirements of Section 10.399 during the operating hours of the business establishment and shall be removed and stored indoors before close of business each day. - (9) Posters. - (10)Outdoor advertising signs shall be permitted only on properties in the Overlay District adjacent to Interstate 85-40.
 Such signs shall be directed toward traffic on Interstate 85-40.